 During your obstetrical visits, we will make an effort to ensure that you get to meet all the physicians in the practice, since any one of us may be privileged to deliver your baby.
 However, we do make sure that you are “touching base” with your primary physician at least once a trimester, and more frequently in the month before your due date.

 We understand that your time is important, especially when you will be having between 10-12 appointments during the course of your pregnancy.
 We do our best to make sure that our schedules run on time.
 On the same token, we would appreciate your promptness for your appointments, and if you believe you may be delayed, please call us as soon as possible so we can accommodate you.
-There are rare times when extra time needs to be spent with a complicated patient and we may have you see a different provider so that you do not have to wait.
+There are rare times when extra time needs to be spent with a complicated patient and we may have you see a different doctor/nurse practitioner so that you do not have to wait.